NextSDS Logo

 Respiratory

+Avoid generating and inhaling dusts.
 Use with local exhaust ventilation or while wearing dust mask.
+Avoid inhalation of dust.

 Skin/Body

-APRON.
 Wear apron.
 Avoid contact with clothing.
-Avoid eye contact and skin contact.
+Avoid skin contact.

 09